scrapinghub/web-poet/docs/page-objects/testing.rst

             ├── meta.json
             └── output.json

-:func:`web_poet.testing.save_fixture` can be used to create a fixture inside a Page Object directory from an iterable of dependencies, an output item and an optional metadata dictionary.
+:func:`web_poet.testing.Fixture.save` can be used to create a fixture inside a Page Object directory from an iterable of dependencies, an output item and an optional metadata dictionary.
 It can optionally take a name for the fixture directory.
 By default it uses incrementing names "test-1", "test-2" etc.